jimwins/titi/docs/querying.rst

     echo count(ORM::for_table('person')->find_result_set());

 .. note::

    For deleting many records it is recommended that you use `delete_many()` as it is more efficient than calling `delete()` on a result set.

 As an associative array
 '''''''''''''''''''''''

-You can also find many records as an associative array instead of Idiorm instances.
+You can also find many records as an associative array instead of ORM instances.
 To do this substitute any call to ``find_many()`` with ``find_array()``.